Methadone Clinics in Connecticut

 • Buprenorphine with naloxone (Ex.
 Suboxone)

-• Motivational interviewing, substance use counseling approach and relapse prevention treatment
+• Motivational incentives, relapse prevention treatment and motivational interviewing

-Connecticut Counseling Centers Inc Methadone Maintenance/treatment - Waterbury, CT
+Connecticut Counseling Centers Inc Waterbury Methadone Program Detox - Waterbury, CT

-Connecticut Counseling Centers Inc Methadone Maintenance/treatment is a methadone clinic in Waterbury, CT in the 06705 zip area.
+Connecticut Counseling Centers Inc Waterbury Methadone Program Detox is a methadone clinic in Waterbury, CT in the 06705 zip area.

 Address: 4 Midland Road, Waterbury, CT 06705 in New Haven County